There’s no doubt that pee pads are the easiest, most stress-free way to potty train dogs indoors, but how do you know which one is best?

 On top of that, they manage to neutralize odors quickly, and since the waterproof backing is made out of polyethylene, they shouldn’t leak or cause damage.

-This product also has 110% money-back guarantee!
+This product also has a 110% money-back guarantee!
 So if for any reason you don’t like it, you’ll get all your money back, plus 10%.
 You literally have nothing to lose.

-- Turns liquid to gel
+- Turns liquid into gel